code4policy/modules/finalproject/project.md

 		* Data transformation (scripted or documented)
 		* Clean and organized

-The rest of your grade for the course will be:

-* 20% in class assignments
-* 40% participation (participation during class assignments and discussions, homework assignments, participation on GitHub and Slack)

 ## Availability

-I am on campus most of Saturday and Sunday and available to meet either in person or via video chat.
-I will be in the classroom (R-306).
-Just shoot me a message on slack letting me know you're coming in case I'm wandering around Harvard Square or at a nearby cafe and I can arrange to meet you there or can help remotely via Slack.
+I am on Ohyay and Slack most of Saturday and Sunday and available to meet via video chat.
+If you can't find me on Ohyay, just shoot me a message on Slack letting me know you're coming in case I'm wandering around the house.

 ## Course Evaluations

-You should have received an email about the course evaluations, they are accessible through the [canvas page for this class](https://canvas.harvard.edu/) and are **due on January 31**.
+You should have received an email about the course evaluations, they are accessible through the [canvas page for this class](https://canvas.harvard.edu/) and are **due on January 21**.
 Your honest feedback will be particularly important both in helping me understand how to best iterate on the course as well as helping the Kennedy School better understand the role of technical education in the curriculum.
 Please take some time to thoughtfully fill out the course evaluation.

 ## Final Note